 Governors' and spouses' biographies, searchable database and contact information.

-The mission of NGA Office of Federal Relations is to ensure governors’ views are represented in the shaping of federal policy.
-Policy positions, reflecting governors’ principles on priority issues, guide the association’s work to influence federal laws and regulations.
+The Office of Government Relations' mission is to ensure governors’ views are represented in the shaping of federal policy.

 Three states have been selected to participate in the first phase of the National Criminal Justice Reform Project, a joint project with the National Criminal Justice Association.

 Four states will participate in a new effort from NGA to modernize the electric power sector, including grid modernization, resiliency and environmental stewardship.

 For the fourth roundtable related to his chair’s initiative, Virginia Gov. Terry McAuliffe met with small business owners for a discussion on how to improve their cybersecurity posture.

 Confirmed dates and hyperlinks for governors' State of the State addresses.
 NGA will continue to update this page as more information is made public.